becodeorg/the-start-up-the-mines-of-moria/README.md

 Our approach:

-* Poviding online courses in our catalog
+* Providing online courses in our catalog
 * All courses are available after creating an account (and agreeing to our subscription service)
 * The subscription fee varies depending on a Monthly vs Quarterly vs Yearly payment plan
 <br>